davxy/bandersnatch-vrfs-spec/specification.md

 ## 4.4.
 Challenge

-Defined similarly to the challenge procedure specified by section 5.4.3 of [RFC9381].
+Defined to follow the design of challenge procedure given in section 5.4.3 of [RFC9381].

 **Inputs**: